Pittsburgh Railways

-Pittsburgh Railways was one of the predecessors of Pittsburgh Regional Transit.
-It had 666 PCC cars, the third largest fleet in North America (after Toronto (745) and Chicago (683)).
-It had 68 streetcar routes, of which only three (until April 5, 2010, the 42 series, the 47 series, and 52) are used by the Port Authority as light rail routes.
+The Pittsburgh Railways Company was a predecessor to Pittsburgh Regional Transit.
+At its peak, the system operated 666 PCC streetcars, the third-largest fleet in North America, after Toronto (745) and Chicago (683).
+The network comprised 68 streetcar routes, of which three remain in operation in partially modernized form as part of the Pittsburgh Light Rail system.

 With the Port Authority's Transit Development Plan, many route names will be changed to its original, such as the 41D Brookline becoming the 39 Brookline.
 Many of the streetcar routes have been remembered in the route names of many Port Authority buses (e.g. 71 series).